Comparison of Cryoblaster® Dry Ice Blasting Machines

 Based on your applications, precision level, compressed air flow, and performance requirements, discover the comparison of Cryoblaster dry ice blasting machines.

-Identify in just a few seconds the model best suited to your activity: XP02, XP07, ATX nano, ATX25-E or ATX25-P.
+Identify the model best suited for your activity in just a few seconds: XP02, XP07, ATX nano, ATX25-E or ATX25-P.

 How to choose your dry ice blasting machine?

-Dry ice blasting is now used in many industrial sectors to remove grease, oils, organic residue, adhesives or dust without water, without solvents and without abrasion.
+Dry ice blasting is now used in many industrial sectors to remove grease, oils, organic residues, glues, or dust with no water required, no solvents, and no abrasion.

 However, not all dry ice blasting machines meet the same needs.
-Some are designed for precision work on delicate surfaces, others for industrial versatility, while the most powerful models allow you to handle heavier fouling or larger surfaces.
+Some are designed for precision work on delicate surfaces, others for industrial versatility, while the most powerful models can handle heavier fouling or larger surfaces.

 The Cryoblaster® range covers all these uses.

-This page allows you to quickly compare the XP02, XP07, ATX nano and ATX25-E, ATX25-P machines to identify the model best suited to your activity.
+This page allows you to quickly compare the XP02, XP07, ATX nano, ATX25-E, and ATX25-P machines to identify the model best suited for your activity.

 Cryoblaster® machines at a glance

-Quickly compare the main models according to your actual needs: precision, performance, industrial versatility or cleaning of larger surfaces.
+Quickly compare the main models according to your actual needs: precision, performance, industrial versatility, or cleaning larger surfaces.

 Cryoblaster XP02 dry ice blasting machine